 Who are the direct descendants of Dante Alighieri and where do they live?

-Here are those who, even now, can boast of being descended from the greatest Italian poet
+Here are those who, even now, can boast of being descendants of the greatest Italian poet

 It is well known that the Florentine poet arrived in Verona in 1304.
 Here, Dante wrote his “Convivio” and the following year, the “De vulgari eloquentia”.
 He came back to Verona in 1312 and remained through 1318 working at some parts of the “Commedia” and at the “De Monarchia”.
 His last stay in Verona was in 1320, one year before his death happened, as well known, in Ravenna in 1321.